WinsonL28/1800_202410_DTC05/README.md

 ## 2. Names of Contributors
 List team members and/or short bio's here...
-* My name is Sam Lee and I am 22.
+* My name is Winson, I am also 22 years old.
 *
 *